irskep/irskep.github.com/content/pages/resume.md

 **Hipmunk:** Engineering manager & Mobile engineer, January 2017-present

-Still working on Hipmunk for iOS and leading the mobile team, but now also formally managing role for my teammates.
+Still working on Hipmunk for iOS and leading the mobile team, but now also managing the people on mobile team.

 Hard stuff: Hiring great engineers
 Fun stuff: Hiring great engineers